|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 THE OCEAN ACIDIFICATION PROBLEM:

-The problem is that recent combustion of fossil fuels has increased the atmospheric CO2 concentration to 413.5 ppmv which causes a corresponding increase in the concentration of dissolved (HCO3)- ions in ocean water which in turn causes a much larger fractional decrease in the concentration of (CO3)-- ions in ocean water.
-This decrease in (CO3)-- ion concentration prevents many simple marine organisms from forming bone and shell material.
-Since these marine organisms are near the bottom of the ocean food chain, loss of these simple marine organisms causes starvation in the entire ocean food chain and will soon cause starvation of humans.
+The problem today is that recent large scale combustion of fossil fuels has increased the atmospheric CO2 concentration past 413.5 ppmv which causes a corresponding increase in the concentration of dissolved (HCO3)- ions in ocean water which in turn causes a corresponding decrease in the concentration of (CO3)-- ions in ocean water.
+This decrease in (CO3)-- ion concentration prevents micro-organisms from forming bone and shell material.
+Since these micro-organisms are near the bottom of the ocean food chain, loss of these micro-organisms causes collapse of the entire ocean food chain which will soon cause starvation of humans who are dependent on marine protein.

 This problem of ocean acidification is particularly acute in coastal sea water where, due to a continental shelf and off-shore islands and/or long inlets, there is relatively little mixing between the CO2 absorbing near surface water and the deeper water of the major ocean.
 Due to ocean mixing the ocean acidification problem is presently less acute over the deep ocean but will continue to get worse during the coming decades.
-Presently the BC wild salmon population is collapsing because wild salmon have to swim hundreds of km through the food depleted Inside Passage while transiting to and from the rivers in which they were born and in which they spawn.
+Presently in southern BC the herring and wild salmon populations are collapsing.
+Wild salmon have to swim hundreds of km through the food depleted Inside Passage while transiting to and from the rivers in which they were born and in which they spawn.
 Similarly resident orca are not reproducing due to lack of their principal food (salmon).

-The problem of collapse of the ocean food chain due to long term ocean acidification by CO2 was predicted by scientists decades ago, but has been overlooked by the IPCC and most other parties studying CO2 triggered climate change.
+The problem of collapse of the ocean food chain due to ocean acidification by fossil CO2 was predicted by scientists decades ago, but has been overlooked by the IPCC and most other parties studying CO2 triggered climate change.
 However, this collapse of the ocean fishery has major near term human consequences.
-The time for irresponsible political and legal decisions relating to building more fossil fuel energy infrastructure instead of more nuclear power infrastructure has long past.
+The time for irresponsible political and legal decisions enabling building of more fossil fuel energy infrastructure instead of building more nuclear power infrastructure has long past.

 Decomposition of volcanic rock under water: